asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

     -t td
 ```

-Note that this command assumes that a QEMU executable is located at `/usr/libexec/qemu-kvm` if the TDX is enabled and TDX Linux stack is installed on the host.
+Note that this command assumes that a QEMU executable is located at `/usr/libexec/qemu-kvm` if the TDX is enabled and the TDX Linux stack is installed on the host.
 Utilize the command line options `-c`, `-f`, and `-p` to specify the count of virtual CPU cores assigned, the port for SSH, and the port Telnet, respectively.

 During the boot sequence, the `getting_key.sh` script within the initramfs will endeavor to establish a connection with the `ra-server`, which will subsequently receive the attestation request and proceed to authenticate the TD report.
 Upon successful authentication, the `opening_disk.sh` script will proceed to decrypt the encrypted rootfs utilizing the obtained key.